 The point to remember is that marriage will cancel an existing will unless the will in question has specifically been made in anticipation of the marriage.
-A key point often overlooked.
+A key point about probate often overlooked.